1aurend/music51/README.md

 [![Build Status](https://travis-ci.com/1aurend/music51.svg?branch=master)](https://travis-ci.org/1aurend/music51)

-Chord Crusher is a chord identification training app.
+Chord Crusher is a music theory chord identification training web application.

 ## Development

 Follow these instructions to get you started hacking on the Chord Crusher application.

+We will use the following bits of software to help us:

+- Terminal
+- git
+- Homebrew
+- Node.js / npm (Node Package Manager)
+- Atom

+This may all seem like gibberish at first, but we will walk you through getting everything situated so we can get to work.

-### 1. Open up your Terminal
+### 1. Open up your `Terminal`

 Navigate to the `Terminal` application and open it up.

-We will use this to install the software necessary to develop, test, and run our code.
+*We will use the `Terminal` to install the software necessary to develop, test, and run our code.
+The `Terminal` may be intimidating at first, but it will be our base camp.
+It will slowly start to feel like home.
+Perhaps not your dream home, but home in the sense that you've made a dorm room feel like home.*

 #### Getting our bearings

-To get started, open up `Terminal`, and let's get a sense of our environment with the `pwd` (i.e., "print working directory") command.
-Type the following into your terminal and press ***enter*** or ***return*** to run the command.
+To get started, open up `Terminal`.
+From here, we can get a sense of our environment with the `pwd` (i.e., "print working directory") command.
+All you need to do is type the following into your terminal and press ***enter*** or ***return*** to run the command.

 ```Zsh
 pwd
 ```

 This should show you where you are.

-Now, to get a sense of what files you have to work with in your current working directory, run the the `ls` (i.e., "list directory contents") command:
+To get a sense of what files you have to work with in your current working directory, run the the `ls` (i.e., "list directory contents") command:

 ```Zsh
 ls